Zhan Kossobutskiy: Professional boxing career

 Kossobutskiy made his first title defense against Joey Dawejko on 21 August 2021, at the same venue and location in which he had won the secondary WBA belt.
 The bout was broadcast domestically in Germany by BILD+ and internationally as a FITE TV pay-per-view.
 Kossobutskiy won the fight by a second-round left hook knockout.
 Dawejko later claimed the finishing shot had landed to the back of his head, although the referee didn't seem to agree with him.

 Kossobutskiy faced former WBC world title challenger Johann Duhaupas for the vacant WBC International heavyweight title on 21 May 2022.
 He won the fight by a fifth-round stoppage, as Duhaupas retired from the bout before the start of the sixth round.
+On Aug 26 2023 Kossobuskiy fought Efe Ajagba.
+He disgracefully hit Ajagba low and was DQ from the fight in the fourth round.

+3 Days after the fight Kossobutskiy would say that “After receiving numerous low-blow-shots by my opponent, I got out of control, lost my professionalism and tried to do vigilantism.”
+Kossobutskiy has not returned since.